cart/bevy/crates/bevy_asset/notes.md

         * Multiple parallel hot-reloaded dependent processings could then result in reading bad bytes
     * Therefore, processed reader/writer should atomically lock files
     * Combine read lock and "wait for process" action?
-* Crash recovery
-    * Log
-        * If last entry in log on startup is _not_ a Finished action, clean up entries
-        * Maybe have global start/stop too to detect if there was not a clean exit.
-Is this necessary/useful?
-    * How do we maintain integrity of processed folder in event of a crash at arbitrary times?
-    * Unity uses finally blocks ... do we use catch_unwind?
-    * Short term, use simple "did we crash" detection combined with a full reprocess?
 * Proprely impl Reflect and FromReflect for Handle.
 Make sure it can be used in Bevy Scenes
 * Final pass over todo! and TODO / PERF
 * Asset dependency derive